nicholasf/ectypes.js/README.md

 ```
 var projectBlueprint = {
 	Project: {
+    befores: [
+      function(cb){
+        //... some asynchronous logic
+        cb(null, {role_id: 8}) },
+      function(ctx, cb){
+        Permissions.find({role_id: 8}, function(err, permissions){
+          cb(null, ctx.permissions = permissions);
+        })
+    }]
-		title: function(){ return Faker.Name.findName() }
+		, title: function(){ return Faker.Name.findName() }
 	}
 };

 ctx.add(projectBlueprint);
 ```

+In the above the array of functions in befores will be processed in order.
+The first function takes a callback, the second and subsequent functions take an object to pass on their generated values down the line of functions.
+This means that associated data or preconditions can be fulfilled asynchronously before the ectype is constructed.

+Outside of the befores array properties that map to functions are treated synchronously (typically mapped to helper libraries that produce test data).

-Blueprints can either be added as objects or an array.
+Blueprints can also be added as arrays.

 ```
 var multiBlueprint = [